mohammadRezanilchiyan/mohammadRezanilchiyan.github.io/home.md

     <div style="flex: 2; padding-left: 100px;">
         <h1>Discover some qualifications</h1>
         <p>
-          Bringing together 14+ years of academic and industry expertise, I have a proven background in Electrical and Project Engineering, as well as Artificial Intelligence and Machine Learning.
+          With over 14 years of experience in academia and industry, I have a strong foundation in Electrical and Project Engineering, coupled with expertise in Artificial Intelligence and Machine Learning.
+Throughout my career, I've excelled in roles as a project engineer, where I've focused on streamlining operations through optimization, design, and meticulous testing.
+My contributions were recognized by senior engineers for their effectiveness and precision.
+My previous roles provided me invaluable insights into organizational dynamics, emphasizing the importance of well-designed equipment and strategic planning.
+Additionally, my commitment to customer satisfaction has consistently driven suc
         </p>

         <h2>My Key Attributes</h2>